Nevada drunk driving law and the preliminary breath test

 A preliminary breath test is different than the Nevada evidentiary breath test or Nevada DUI blood test you take if you are actually arrested for DUI.
 Unlike an evidentiary chemical test or a PBT cannot be used to prove you were driving drunk.3 It is – as its name suggests – merely a tool to help an officer decide whether to arrest you.

 However, unlike in neighboring states, such as California, A Nevada preliminary test is not optional.
-Under Nevada’s implied consent laws, when you drive in Nevada you give your implied consent to take a preliminary breath test for alcohol in two scenarios:
+Under Nevada’s implied consent laws, when you drive in Nevada you give your implied consent to taking a preliminary breath test for alcohol in two scenarios:

 - At the request of a police officer at the scene of a vehicle crash, or